docker/docs/datacenter/dtr/2.3/guides/admin/manage-users/index.md

 ---
+title: Authentication and authorization in DTR
 description: Learn about the permission levels available on Docker Trusted Registry.
-keywords: docker, registry, security, permissions, users
+keywords: registry, security, permissions, users
-title: Authentication and authorization in DTR
 ---

 With DTR you get to control which users have access to your image repositories.